dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_cli/yamles_cli_upgrade.md

 "description": "Learn how to use the YAML configuration CLI to upgrade a YAML configuration."
 }

-The `upgrade` option may be used to upgrade YAML configurations.
-Both full configurations, and configuration fragments can be upgraded the same way.

-{{% alert color="warning" title="Upgrade Caution" %}}

-* YAML configurations upgrade is supported starting with version 7.7 May 2021.
-* If you need to upgrade an old YAML configuration dated before May 2021, you can upgrade the XML federated configuration using [upgradeconfig](/docs/apim_installation/apigw_upgrade/upgrade_analytics/#upgradeconfig-options) or [projupgrade](/docs/apim_reference/devopstools_ref/#projupgrade-command-options) and convert it again to YAML configuration using the latest YAML CLI [fed2yaml](/docs/apim_yamles/apim_yamles_cli/yamles_cli_convert/#convert-your-xml-configuration-to-a-yaml-configuration) or [frag2yaml](/docs/apim_yamles/apim_yamles_cli/yamles_cli_convert/#convert-your-xml-configuration-fragment-to-a-yaml-configuration-fragment).

-{{% /alert %}}

-## Upgrade a YAML configuration

-The `upgrade` option has the same goal as the [projupgrade](/docs/apim_reference/devopstools_ref/) tool existing for XML federated configurations.
-It enables you to upgrade YAML configurations or YAML configuration fragments from earlier versions (7.7 May2021 and later) to the latest.
+The `upgrade` option enables you to upgrade YAML configurations or YAML configuration fragments to their latest version.
 The `upgrade` option is the centralized entry point to upgrade any kind of YAML configuration.

+The following are examples of different ways that you can use the `upgrade` option to update your YAML configuration.

 **Example 1:**